The-Academic-Observatory/observatory-platform/docs/telescopes/jstor.md

 Usage is aligned with the COUNTER 5 standard of Item Requests (views + downloads).
 Reports can be run or scheduled weekly, monthly, or quarterly with custom date ranges.

-A mapping is needed between the JSTOR publisher ID and the organisation name obtained from the observatory API.
-To get the right publisher id, the 'publisher_id' needs to be set in the 'extra' field of this Telescope.

 To get access to the analytics data a publisher needs to grant access to e.g. a Gmail account.
 This account can then be used to login and set-up the scheduled reports (see below).